Verse-by-Verse Study

 Christianity is not a philosophy created through human minds or government legislation.

 It is not a knowledge of abstract principles, but a personal knowledge of faith and love of God in Christ.
 Teachers that are highly praised in the world, most often will deny faith in God as of any importance.
-“Christ the power of God and the wisdom of God” (1 Cor 1:24).
+“Christ the power of God and the wisdom of God” (1 Cor 1:24), they do not know.

 They will teach human wisdom as truth and believers stand to lose when they listen to men and women with Ph.D.’s but are unfamiliar with “joy and with the Holy Spirit” (Acts 13:52).
 They do not know about how it is possible for “God’s love” to be “poured out into our hearts through the Holy Spirit, who has been given to us” (Rom 5:5).